Welcome to today's edition of the Rush 24-7 podcast.

 They have failed to hang defeat around the neck of George W. Bush, whose presidency they have sought to destroy.

-These people, ladies and gentlemen, are uh beyond the pale.
+These people, ladies and gentlemen, are beyond the pale.

 Their acquisition of power is all that matters.

-I've been waiting for this to blossom, and it finally did at the White House briefing today, this afternoon, with the spokesman Dana Perino.
+I've been waiting for this to blossom, and it finally did at the White House briefing today, this afternoon, with the spokesman Dana Perino, a CNN reporter at, asked this question.

-Apparently this week, Rush Limbaugh used the phrase phony soldiers to describe American troops who oppose the Iraq War.
+Apparently this week, Rush Limbaugh used the phrase phony soldiers to describe American troops who opposed the Iraq war.

-Given that the president has commented uh last week on the move on ad uh General Petraeus and called it disgusting.
+Given that the president has commented last week on the move on ad of General Petraeus and called it disgusting, is this something that the president would feel compelled to comment on?

-I heard of uh that comment, and taking that it is accurate, I since I have not heard it myself.
+The first I've heard of that comment, I'm taking that it is accurate, since I have not heard it myself.

-Um the president believes that if you are serving in the military that you have the rights that every American has, which is your free to express yourself in any way that you want to.
+And the president believes that if you are serving in the military, that you have the rights that every American has, which is you're free to express yourself in any way that you want to.

 And there are some that oppose the war, and that's okay.